-Lauren Cator is a Senior Lecturer at Imperial College London.
-She studies the behavior of disease transmitting mosquitoes.
+Dr. Lauren Cator is a Senior Lecturer at Imperial College London.
+She studies the behaviour of disease transmitting mosquitoes.
 In the past she has worked on several aspects of mosquito behavioral ecology both in the laboratory and in transmission sites in Tanzania, Thailand, Mexico, and India.
-If you are interested in working with Lauren please contact her: [email protected].
+Lauren is pictured here with her favourite collaborator and non-work "outputs".

 View Lauren's CV